randikabanura/reactive_dashboard_assignment/README.md

 ## Configuration

 Change the `database.yml` according to your local configurations.
-TO work with multiple databases keep the those configuration intact.
+To work with multiple databases keep the those configuration intact.

 ## Database creation